 Shewan’s music can be heard on Music of Stephen Shewan, Albany Records (TROY149) Parables of God and Man Albany Records (TROY362) The Road Less Traveled Albany Records (TROY783) and Stephen Shewan: Orchestral and Instrumental Music (TROY 1569).
 Shewan’s music has been broadcast on over 200 radio stations in America on NPR’s Performance Today and on Exploring Music with Bill McGlaughlin.

-Pavane Publishing, exclusively distributed by Hal Leonard corporation, is releasing Shewan’s “Mother Goose Gems” this year (2020).
+Pavane Publishing, exclusively distributed by Hal Leonard corporation, released Shewan’s “Mother Goose Gems” in 2020.
 Shewan’s “Sonata for Horn and Piano” is now available from Brass Arts Unlimited.
 His works have also been published by the Concordia and GIA publishing houses.
 Most of his music can be found on this website (yes there are numerous recent choral works that need to be added.
 Coming soon!).